Adoption Assistance Services

 Intermediary Services are provided to prospective adoptive families when they have identified a pregnant woman through another agency or a private attorney.
 Services are then given to only the prospective adoptive family but also are for coordinating with the agency or attorney assisting the pregnant mother and father to be.

 AFTH allows prospective families to put pictures and letters to pregnant women and men on their web site.
-When a family is selected by a woman residing in a state where the agency is not licensed, AFTH will assist the woman in locating an agency or attorney that can assist them through their decision to place their child for
+When a family is selected by a woman residing in a state where the agency is not licensed, AFTH will assist the woman in locating an agency or attorney that can assist them through their decision to place their child for adoption.
+This is still considered an agency placement because this is how the two are connected but the fees for this program are reduced because of the need for the prospective family to pay another agency or attorney.

 Adoption social workers and counselors are available to provide counseling services both pre and post to adoptive families.
 These are designed to ensure a smooth transition for families and to assist them in times of difficulties and problems with parenting.
 Assistance is also available for referrals to private counselors in various geographic areas.